 - The first dual degree MSN-MPH program in Texas begins in Houston.

 - Neonatal Nursing Program is established.

-- The Doctor of Science in Nursing (DSN) program is founded.
+- The Doctor of Science in Nursing (DSN) program at the School is founded.

 - Acute Care Nursing and Family Nursing programs are established.